 Our prototypes are automatically updated and synced with Dropbox as we iterate.
 We like to use Marvel for prototyping, because of the simplicity of the platform and real-time syncing in case of frequent updates on design files.

 Meanwhile, we define a style guide and apply it to the design in progress.

-Especially for the MVP’s, we design with development in mind, avoiding design decisions that would require additional development time and effort.
+Especially for MVP design, we keep development in mind, avoiding design decisions that would require additional development time and effort.

 More on Marvel for Prototyping

 Marvel is a straightforward app without the whistles and bells of most other prototyping tools.
 It turns images into prototypes by hotspotting, syncs real-time with Dropbox, and adapts to all screen sizes.
 Most importantly, their team pays attention to our requests and is very responsive.

 Pre-MVP: Making The Most Out of Your “Coming Soon” Page